dizzyryan/ryanc.wtf/_posts/2024-11-23-hello-world.md

 Well, this is my first personal (academic) webpage.<!--more--> As a CS student, I somehow believe that I need to have my own personal site-for academic use as well as for future employment...

-The main function of this page is to demonstrate my work on GitHub, since it is not a PDF-friendly platform 😅.
+The main function of this page is to demonstrate my work on GitHub, since it is not a PDF-friendly platform :sweat_smile:.

 # Declaration
 This was forked (then detached) from [Rob Williams](https://github.com/jayrobwilliams/jayrobwilliams.github.io), which originally came from [academicpages](https://github.com/academicpages/academicpages.github.io).
 It is © 2016 Michael Rose and released under the MIT License.
 See LICENSE.md.